chokobole/felicia/felicia/examples/learn/topic/protobuf/python/README.md

-# Hello World
+# Protobuf

 A 'Hello World' example of ***Python*** message communication programming.

 In this example, you will learn how to make your own custom messages and initiate communication between nodes.

-Here you need three terminals, each for running grpc main server, publisher and subscriber.
+Here you need three terminals, each for running the master server, publisher and subscriber.

 Before beginning, let's build the binary.